dthought42/route_control/gobgp_route_server/gobgp_aggregate_generator.md

 The script acts entirely on the route table of the GoBGP virtual router daemon running on a Linux instance.
 It uses multiprocessing and completes all functions in less than a minute, so it works well as a 1 minute cron job and consumes minimal resources.
 Whatever scale is needed on the instance to support the size of the GoBGP route-server route table is fine with this script.

 Both IPv4 and IPv6 task sets run in parallel.
-Core functions of the script rely on the Python ipaddress library.
+Core functions of the script rely on the ipaddress and pytricia modules.
 For both ipv4/ipv6 tables:

     1. Customer routes with Originator attribute(if found) or next-hop attribute and tagged with a "customer" community,